strangerstudios/pmpro-lock-membership-level/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .2 =
+* BUG FIX: Incorrect text domain for translation
+* BUG FIX: Partially complete default values for level settings
+* BUG FIX: Locked members were able to unlock their profile through the Edit Profile page.
+* BUG FIX: Fixed other bugs with the settings on the edit membership level page.
+(Thanks, Ted Barnett)

 = .1.1 =
 * BUG: Switched get_usermeta and update_usermeta calls to get_user_meta and update_user_meta.